brendoncrowe/Swift/ObservingChanges/KVO.md

 }
 ```

 Note the odd syntax after the `observe` call.
 The "\." syntax is called a [Key Path](https://docs.swift.org/swift-book/ReferenceManual/Expressions.html).
-It lets us access properties of the dog that we are observing.
+It allows accessing the properties of the dog that is being observed.

-We can create another class with a separate observation:
+Another class with a separate observation can be created:

 ```swift
 class DogGroomer {